DigitalPlatDev/US.KG/.github/ISSUE_TEMPLATE/github-kyc.md

 Please fill out the following information; otherwise, your request will not be processed:

-- Username:
+- Username: leo_xk93
-- Account Registration Email:
+- Account Registration Email: leo_xk93@hotmail.com
-- Reason for Registering the .US.KG Domain Name:
+- Reason for Registering the .US.KG Domain Name: Study